 Tuberculosis (TB) is caused by a bacteria spread through the air when an individual with infectious TB disease coughs, sneezes, or speaks.
 Transmission occurs when others breathe in the bacteria while in close and prolonged contact with a person with infectious TB disease.
+If treatment is delayed, TB disease can cause serious illness and death.
 TB is the second leading infectious killer after COVID-19.
 Fortunately, it can be prevented, treated, and cured.

 If you have any of the symptoms listed, go see a doctor to find out if you have TB.

 Symptoms can include:

 - Cough that lasts more than 2-3 weeks

 - Chest pain

 - Weight loss